implico/frs-bundle-default/README.md

 ### Views
-Thanks to the [Twig plugin][gulp-twig], you can use features brought by this templating system: extending layouts, including partials, variables/if and for blocks/macros and so on.
-See the [docs][twig].
+Thanks to the [Swig plugin][gulp-swig], you can use features brought by this templating system: extending layouts, including partials, variables/if and for blocks/macros and so on.
+See the [docs][swig-docs].

 The proposed structure is:
 * `views/layouts`: contains layout templates (i.e. common markup for all views, like header and footer).
 Usually there is only one layout.